 The entire site is now a designated SSSI under the management of Natural England on behalf on the Land Trust.
 As a result angling is not allowed on certain waters on the site passed the 31st October each year and there is a ban on angling completely from sign posted areas.

 Barkers is around 17 acres in area and is fully otter fenced.
 The lake runs North to south.
 The northern end of the lake is the deeper end with depths to around 13ft depending on the time of year.
 The south westerly winds will blow towards this end of the lake and the margins should not be under-estimated.
+See below for a range of Carp stocked & caught from Barkers.

 The southern end of the lake is shallower but can be weedy in summer.
 The fish do hold up in the weed feasting on the natural food within.
 Many anglers who have found techniques for safely fishing directly into the weed have had great success